Eddie4k-code/kafka-connect-deduplicator/ReadME.md

 - Pluggable cache strategies (currently supports: `in_memory`)
 - Automatic cache clearing based on a specified ms interval

+⚠️ Warning: In-memory caching is not recommended for production use.
+Consider using a distributed cache like Redis for better reliability and scalability.

 ---

 ## 🔧 Configuration